Superpermutation: Finding superpermutations

 One of the most common algorithms for creating a superpermutation of order $n$ is a recursive algorithm.
 First, the superpermutation of order $n-1$ is split into its individual permutations in the order of how they appeared in the superpermutation.
 Each of those permutations are then placed next to a copy of themselves with an nth symbol added in between the two copies.
 Finally, each resulting structure is placed next to each other and all adjacent identical symbols are merged.

 For example, a superpermutation of order 3 can be created from one with 2 symbols; starting with the superpermutation 121 and splitting it up into the permutations 12 and 21, the permutations are copied and placed as 12312 and 21321.
 They are placed together to create 1231221321, and the identical adjacent 2s in the middle are merged to create 123121321, which is indeed a superpermutation of order 3.
 This algorithm results in the shortest possible superpermutation for all n less than or equal to 5, but becomes increasingly longer than the shortest possible as n increases beyond that.

-Another way of finding superpermutations lies in creating a graph where each permutation is a vertex and every permutation is connected by an edge.
+Another way of finding superpermutations lies in creating a graph where each permutation is a vertex and every pair of permutations is connected by an edge.
 Each edge has a weight associated with it; the weight is calculated by seeing how many characters can be added to the end of one permutation (dropping the same number of characters from the start) to result in the other permutation.
 For instance, the edge from 123 to 312 has weight 2 because 123 + 12 = 12312 = 312.
 Any Hamiltonian path through the created graph is a superpermutation, and the problem of finding the path with the smallest weight becomes a form of the traveling salesman problem.
 The first instance of a superpermutation smaller than length $1! + 2! + \ldots + n!$ was found using a computer search on this method by Robin Houston.